optimization

 Does UV Light Damage Solar Panels Over Time?

-UV radiation triggers photo-oxidation in the EVA (ethylene vinyl acetate) encapsulant that bonds silicon cells to the front glass.
-Over years of exposure, the EVA yellows, and yellowed encapsulant transmits less light to the cells beneath it.
-Field data from Arizona - one of the highest-UV climates used for accelerated aging studies - shows encapsulant browning causes a short-circuit current (Isc) degradation rate of 0.37 +/- 0.04% per year attributable to yellowing alone, based on modified Arrhenius modelling of measured field samples (Sinha et al., NREL / Arizona, IEEE Journal of Photovoltaics, 2020).
-In cooler, lower-UV European climates the rate is lower, but the mechanism is the same.
-On a 25-year-old 400 W panel in a high-UV climate, encapsulant yellowing alone could account for 8 - 10 W of lost output relative to the original specification - cumulative damage that panel-level monitoring will flag years before a visual inspection would detect it.
+Yes, gradually - and this matters more to most homeowners than UV capture does.
+UV triggers photo-oxidation in the EVA (ethylene vinyl acetate) encapsulant bonding cells to the front glass.
+Over years, EVA yellows, and yellowed encapsulant transmits less light.
+Arizona field data - one of the highest-UV climates used for accelerated aging - shows encapsulant browning drives a short-circuit current (Isc) degradation rate of 0.37 +/- 0.04% per year from yellowing alone, based on modified Arrhenius modelling of measured samples (Sinha et al., NREL / Arizona, IEEE Journal of Photovoltaics, 2020).
+Cooler European climates degrade slower by the same mechanism.
+On a 25-year-old 400 W panel in a high-UV climate, yellowing alone could cost 8 - 10 W - damage panel-level monitoring flags years before a visual inspection would.

-• UV-stabilized encapsulants - POE (polyolefin elastomer) has largely replaced EVA in higher-tier panels because it resists UV photo-oxidation better
+• UV-stabilized encapsulants - POE (polyolefin elastomer) has largely replaced EVA in higher-tier panels for better UV resistance

 • Low-iron tempered glass with anti-reflection coating - passes more visible and NIR while partially filtering UV